aklitzke/dors/README.md

 [task.congratulate]
 command = "echo 'I hope you played well!'"
 ```
+Befores/afters are ran from left to right.
+If a task is repeated in a tree of befores,
+it will only be ran once.

-Overwrite workspace-wide commands for a single workspace member:
+#### Override workspace tasks for a single workspace member:
 ```toml
 #./Dorsfile.toml
 [task.build]